 Sermons: Links to audio recordings of most sermons can be found here.

 Presbyterian pioneers came to the Gadsden County area from Georgia and the Carolinas as early as 1822.
 These worshippers built Philadelphia, a log meeting house, in 1828.
 It was served by itinerant ministers until 1832, when the Reverend Leander Kerr arrived and served as the first official Pastor.
 The log structure was replaced in 1859 by the present building, and is Gadsden County’s oldest remaining meeting house located about four miles north of Quincy.
 Philadelphia was used continuously until 1912 as a Presbyterian house of worship, a place of education, and a center of community life.
 Many Presbyterian churches in North Florida and South Georgia trace their origins to Philadelphia, as certainly does our Quincy First Presbyterian Church.

 Time of Service

-First Presbyterian Church of Quincy worships at Old Philadelphia each year on the first Sunday in May, and every other year on the first or second Sunday in November.
+First Presbyterian Church of Quincy worships at Old Philadelphia each year on the first Sunday in May, and the first or Sunday in November.
 The service starts at 11:00 a.m. and is followed by a wonderful pot-luck church family meal on the grounds.
 Supervised fun and games are provided for the young children during and after the service.
 It is a great opportunity for unique worship and Christian fellowship, and visitors are welcome!

 Go north on Madison Street (Highway 65, also known as the Attapulgus Highway) and a little more than three miles north of Quincy you will come to Old Philadelphia Church Road.
 Turn left (west) on Old Philadelphia Church Road and in less than 1/4 mile you will see the Old Church and grounds on the right.